aptos-labs/aptos-core/developer-docs-site/docs/standards/digital-asset.md

 However, there are multiple instances of the same armor type.
 For example, a player can have 3 wooden armors, where wooden armor is a token in the Armor collection.

-This can be easily built by combining Digital Asset (DA) and Fungible Asset (FA) to create Digital and Fungible Asset (DFA).
+This can be easily built by creating an asset that is both a Digital Asset (DA) and a Fungible Asset (FA), resulting in a Digital and Fungible Asset (DFA).
 After the creator creates the Armor collection and the
 Wooden Armor token, they can make the Wooden Armor token "fungible":

 ```rust